labonibiswas/MCA-WDD-PCA1/README.md

 A simple yet fun **Multiplayer Tic Tac Toe** game built using **HTML, CSS, Node.js, and Express.js**.
 Play with your friend in real-time via a shared browser session!

-## 🖼️ Demo

-*Add a screenshot or screen recording of the game here.*

 ## 🚀 Features

 - 🎯 Two-player real-time gameplay